SWIFT TACTICAL

 The guidelines of Tactical Emergency Casualty Care define three distinct phases of care during emergency medical responses, whether terrorist, intentional, accidental, or disaster related mass casualty accidents.

-Direct Threat Care – A current active threat exists, goal is neutralization of
+Direct Threat Care – A current active threat exists.
+The primary

 transport to a trauma hospital.